laxlyt/TopoMPI/model_D/readme.md

 * --patience: Early stopping patience (in epochs) based on validation loss.

-* --output-dir: Directory where all evaluation results, figures, and prediction CSVs will be saved.
+* --output_dir: Directory where all evaluation results, figures, and prediction CSVs will be saved.
 Default is ../../results/model_D.